 Montessori Reading Interactive Game

-For example, Simon says, show the "skip card" instead of saying "skip" and hopefully, the children read the word and skip.
+Say-Simon says, show the "skip card" instead of saying "skip" and students read the word and skip.

 Using Sentences for Command Cards

 As reading skills advance use sentences that your child can read and do.
-This helps with following directions too!
+This helps will help with following directions.

-Here a few examples of command sentences to write on large note cards.
+Here are a few examples of command sentences to write on large note cards.
 Again, you can demonstrate by reading the card and following the directions.
-Next, let your child do it.
+Next let your child present the cards.